yaplas/no-body-functions/README.md

 ## 1) Avoid Mutation

 Stop mutating objects, create new one instead, this is currently really simple with destructuring js capabilities.
 And stop using variables and start using constant (change `var` by `const` please).
-This is the most important step and the one give you most of the benefints of functional programming: avoiding some evil side effects.
+This is the most important step and the one give you most of the benefints of functional programming: avoiding most evil side effects.

 ## 2) Avoid functions with bodies